Too hot to sleep? Here’s how to get some rest on a summer night

 “Obviously a fan will help and if you’re lucky enough to have air conditioning, that’s really good,” says Carmel.
 “A wet towel in front of the fan can help as well, so it’s cooler air that is blowing through.”

-A tray of ice cubes positioned in front of the fan can also help, as can opening windows and doors to create a breeze.
+Positioning a tray of ice cubes in front of the fan can also help, as can opening windows and doors to create a breeze.

 Ways to prepare for a hot night

-Before you hit the hay, there are plenty of steps you can take to put yourself in the best position to get a good night’s sleep despite a hot night.
+Before you hit the hay, there are plenty of steps you can take to improve your chances of sleeping well on a hot night:

 1. Keep the sunlight out